-Below are 6 helpful tips for getting ready for Winter and save money on your heating bills.
+Below are some helpful tips for getting ready for Winter and save money on your heating bills.
 Here they are in a nutshell!

 We would love to hear your own tips.
 Visit our facebook page and let us know what squirrel-like behaviour you undertake to get ready for Winter.